 This paper challenges this setting and asks whether it is necessary to require all input features for a model to produce accurate or nearly accurate predictions during inference.
 We refer to this question as the data minimization for inference problem.
 This unique question bears profound implications for privacy in model personalization, which often necessitates the disclosure of substantial user data.
 We show that, under a personalized setting, each individual may only need to release a small subset of their features to achieve the same prediction errors as those obtained when all features are disclosed.
+The overall framework is depicted in Figure 1.
 Following this result, we also provide an efficient sequential algorithm to identify the minimal set of attributes that each individual should reveal.
-Evaluations across various learning tasks indicate that individuals may be able to report as little as 10% of their information while maintaining the same accuracy level as a model using the full set of user information.
+Evaluations across various learning tasks indicate that individuals may be able to report as little as 10% of their information while maintaining the same accuracy level as a model using the complete set of user information.